Gibberlings3/EET/README.md

 -------------

 THIS IS BETA VERSION OF THE MOD
 It's missing crucial things that can't be added before BG2:EE patch 1.4 and Siege of Dragonspear are released, so what hangs here is not representative to how the mod will work after it's officially released.
-If you are not interested in participating in beta tests and just want to play the game than I suggest to choose vanilla EE games for now.

 -------------